kryptokrona/kryptokrona-docs/Home.md

 Welcome to the TurtleCoin wiki.
-This is the home of all official TUrtleCoin documentation.
+This is the home of all official TurtleCoin documentation.